 - Complete the CRS program evaluation, which will be emailed to all mentors at the conclusion of the program.

-- Acknowledge the Charlotte Research Scholars on any publications, research posters, and oral presentations where the student serves as a coauthor corresponding to this work.
+- Acknowledge the Charlotte Research Scholars program on any publications, research posters, and oral presentations where the student serves as a coauthor corresponding to this work.